michaelanggriawan/roaster-portfolio/README.md

 - AI is optional and non-blocking — fallback is robust.
 - Minimal design inspired by Rove Miles for UX clarity and aesthetics.
 - Browser errors like `browserType.launch` can be solved by running `npx playwright install` once.
+- Please make sure you are running backend first, then frontend